littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 date: 2015-11-30T15:39:55-04:00
 ---

-In my final internship, I've had to deploy an application for large claims (major losses) reserving.
-Since the method required some serious statistical modeling methods, I didn't choose Excel/VBA.
+For my final internship, I had to deploy an application for large claims (major losses) reserving.
+Since the method chosen required some serious statistical modeling methods, I didn't go with Excel/VBA.
 R seemed to be a good choice because of its statistical power and also of some useful R packages that deal with extreme values theory and distribution fitting.
 The question was: "How can I build a friendly-user application with R?".
 The purpose is that the end users don't need to open R and run a hundred line of R code.
-My first thought was to install RExcel in order to use Excel spredsheet as the application interface.
-I had found a short presentation of using RExcel with the ChainLadder package in R but this solution seems to be a little out of date.
-Then I tried the TclTk package in R. Not too cool in my opinion!
+My first thought was to install RExcel in order to use Excel spreadsheet as the application interface.
+I had found a short presentation of how to use RExcel with the ChainLadder package in R but this solution seems to be a little out of date.
+Then I tried the TclTk package in R which is not so cool in my opinion!
 Finally I found something amazing called [**Shiny**](http://shiny.rstudio.com){:target="_blank"}.
 It's an R package that allows you to deploy an interactive web application with R.

 * Table of Contents
 {:toc}